 Oh!
 We’re going to get to meet the real Santa?
-(SANTA!
-I know him!)
 In this case, the real Santa Claus is played by Lou Merrill.
 Lou Merrill had a good career in radio and voiceover work, and appeared in many radio shows such as Lights Out, Abbott and Costello (as Santa), Suspense, and Lux Radio Theater.
-His voiceover work was in his later years, and he narrated many movie trailers, including Bucket of Blood (LOVE that movie), I Was A Teenage Werewolf (never saw it) and Burn, Witch, Burn (never saw that either), among, of course, many others.
+His voiceover work was in his later years, and he narrated many movie trailers, including Bucket of Blood (LOVE that movie), I Was A Teenage Werewolf, and Burn, Witch, Burn, among, of course, many others.

 It’s a crying shame that Jack Frost’s voice actor is unknown.
 I really like him.
 He plays an important role, too.
 How?
 That, you will see quite soon.